 Vehicles, however, are inanimate, rigid, fast, noisy, non-responsive, do not smell biological and are non-biological in movement.

+Given the border collie’s selective breeding for discrimination and precision, it is implausible that they, of all breeds, would be the most likely to misinterpret traffic as prey.
 Clinically, labelling traffic chasing as “herding” risks normalising a behaviour that completely negatively overwhelms collies and poses a substantial welfare risk, and may encourage “outlet” approaches that are unlikely to help reduce or resolve the behaviour.

 Differential 1: Fear, startle and threat perception

-For many Border Collies, fear and anxiety are central components of traffic chasing behaviour.
+For many border collies, fear and anxiety are central components of traffic chasing behaviour.

 Sudden, rapidly approaching (“looming”) stimuli reliably evoke strong fear responses in all animals (King et al., 2003).
 Vehicles are: